robsimmons/dusa/docs/src/content/docs/docs/introductions/asp.md

         throw Win Round is Victor,
         throw _ Round is Loser.

-If (and only if) the players pick the same answer, then we need to add another round.
-This uses builtin addition to use concise round numbers 1, 2, 3...
+If (and only if) the players pick the same answer, then we need to play another round.
+This uses [built-in addition](/docs/langauge/builtin/) to use concise round numbers 1, 2, 3...

     #builtin INT_PLUS plus
     round (plus Round 1) :-